move-elevator/typo3-login-warning/README.md

 | **IP Whitelist** | Comma-separated list of whitelisted IPs/networks (supports CIDR notation like `192.168.1.0/24`) | `127.0.0.1` |
 | **Only Admins** | Only detect for admin users | `false`     |
 | **Only System Maintainers** | Only detect for system maintainers | `false`     |

+##### IP Geolocation

+If `Fetch Geolocation` is enabled, the extension will use the [ip-api.com](https://ip-api.com/) service to fetch geolocation information for the IP address.
+Only public IP addresses will be looked up to respect privacy.

 #### [LongTimeNoSeeDetector](Classes/Detector/LongTimeNoSeeDetector.php)